 He is a 1986 graduate of Indiana University with a bachelor’s degree in journalism education and recently completed his master’s degree in technology integration.

 In 1986, his yearbook staff was one of the first in the country to totally produce a yearbook using the “new” technology of desktop publishing on a Macintosh computer.
 His staffs are consistent award winners in scholastic journalism competitions.

 Because IHSPA is located at Franklin College, Hadley also has the opportunity to teach classes.
-She has taught professional development/media ethics for the Pulliam School of Journalism for the last few years and will continue to do that for the 2014-15 school year.
+She has taught professional development/media ethics for the Pulliam School of Journalism for the last few years.

 She taught high school journalism and advised publications/broadcast for 33 years before she became part of the IHSPA staff in 2004.

 Hadley has taught in some capacity at HSJI for many years.
 She always looks forward to the opportunity to work with the HSJI staff and outstanding students from across the country as they give up precious summer time to make their publications the best they can be.